jajajag/CD-PSGD/README.md

 # Structure

-In this implementation, we have two classes DataManager in data\_manager.hpp and ECD\_SGD in ecd\_sgd.hpp.
+In this implementation, we have two classes DataManager in data\_manager.hpp and ECD\_PSGD in ecd\_psgd.hpp and DCD\_PSGD in dcd\_psgd.hpp.
+They should be inherited from one base class PSGD and implement same virtual methods.
+But I do not want to redo the process.

 The DataManager read dataset *slowly* into an Eigen Sparse Matrix data and an Eigen double VectorXd labels.
 It can also randomly choose one sample by function sample() or return the full data.

-On the other hand, the ECD\_SGD do the main algorithm of ECD-PSGD.
+On the other hand, the ECD\_PSGD do the main algorithm of ECD-PSGD.
 The class uses DataManager as one input.
-ECD\_SGD will train each batch and communicate with other nodes in a ring by OpenMPI.
+ECD\_PSGD will train each batch and communicate with other nodes in a ring by OpenMPI.
 Each node will compute the y\_value for left and right node.
 The class should output 0/1 labels by probability and compute log\_loss for the training set in each iteration.